fernanhid/dsp/statistics/2-4-cohens_d.md

 other_babies_mean
 result: 7.325855614973262

+<i>#Mean of all Babies</i>
 birth_order_x_weight.totalwgt_lb.mean()
 result: 7.265628457623368

+<b>Conclusion from Means:</b>
 The first babies are lighter than the other babies by an average of around .1 pounds.
 That's 1.6% of the average weight of all babies.

 <i>#Calculating Cohen's D</i>
 first_babies = birth_order_x_weight[birth_order_x_weight.birthord == 1].totalwgt_lb